twigbit/ident-sdk/README.md

 # Twigbit Ident SDK

+The Twigbit Ident SDK is a lightweight convenience layer on top of the [AusweisApp2 SDK](https://www.ausweisapp.bund.de/fuer-diensteanbieter/software-development-kit-sdk/) written in Kotlin.
+We are aiming to extract and eliminate the recurring code and configuration that every developer faces integrating the SDK.
+Moreover, we are providing convenience tooling for the [AusweisIdent mobile identification service](https://www.ausweisident.de/) provided by Bundesdruckerei GmbH and Governikus KG.

+# Roadmap

+This project is actively under development.
+For informations, contact

 | Status    | Version          |
 | --------- | ---------------- |
 | **DRAFT** | 0.1.1 unreleased |